-- Shannon got her school-age kids to willingly clean up the house.
+- Shannon’s school-age kids willingly cleaned up the house.

 - Julie’s preschool son stopped fussing in the car.

 - Jody prevented a two-year-old meltdown with an impromptu find-the-missing-favorite-dress scavenger hunt.

 Here’s what they did.

 From Shannon (Toronto, Canada)

 Thank you for your fabulous ideas.
 Last night, I needed the kids to help clean the house, fast… they wanted to see a quick episode on TV.

 But I really needed the house cleaned up before we had people over.
 So, here’s what I told them.

 “Okay… here’s the deal… I’m going to call out 10 random clean-up tasks each… and 10 for me too.
 When we’ve each done 10, we’ll watch the show.
 As soon as you’ve done a task, come back quickly and I’ll give you another.”

 The house, seriously, was tidied up in FIVE minutes.
 Have I mentioned, ‘thank you, Karen!!’??